canonical/ubuntu-pro-client/docs/references/api.rst

 u.pro.attach.magic.wait.v1
 ==========================

-This endpoint polls the Contract Server waiting for the user to confirm the Magic Attach.
+This endpoint polls the contracts service waiting for the user to confirm the Magic Attach.

 - Introduced in Ubuntu Pro Client Version: ``27.11~``